30 Worst Women's Health Myths That Won't Die

-Although it would be nice to have a scientific reason to avoid working out, your period isn’t it.
-You might lose a little motivation during that time of the month, but there’s nothing unhealthy about hitting the gym during your menstrual cycle.
-In fact, exercising has been shown to reduce cramp pains and boost your mood, says the Mayo Clinic — two things that are major plusses when you’re PMSing.
+Although it would be nice to have a scientific reason to avoid working out, your period isn't it.
+You might lose a little motivation during that time of the month, but there's nothing unhealthy about hitting the gym during your menstrual cycle.
+In fact, exercising has been shown to reduce cramp pains and boost your mood, says the Mayo Clinic.
+These are two major plusses when you're PMSing.

 You don't have to worry about heart disease if you're a woman.

-Even though you’ve probably heard you’re less susceptible to having a heart attack than your male counterparts, that’s unfortunately just a myth.
-Even though heart disease is thought to be more of a man’s disease, the latest data from the Center for Disease Control and Prevention found it’s actually the #1 cause of death for women.
-Yeah, it’s that common in ladies, even though it’s not as talked about.
+Even though you've probably heard you're less susceptible to having a heart attack than your male counterparts, that's unfortunately just a myth.
+Even though heart disease is thought to be more of a man's issue, the latest data from the Center for Disease Control and Prevention found it is actually the number one cause of death for women.
+Yeah, it's that common in ladies, even though it's not as talked about.

 Deodorant causes breast cancer.